 It is unlawful for any person to enter or remain at a special event if the organizers of the special event have notified the actor not to remain at the special event while carrying a firearm or with that type of firearm.
 The provision does not apply if the firearm is in a vehicle driven or parked in the parking facility, to any part of the special event grounds or building that is used as a parking facility.
 The law defines special event as an event that is open to the public, is for a duration of not more than three weeks, and either has designated entrances to and from the event that are locked when the event is closed or requires an admission.
 Wis.
 Stat. § 943.13(1m)(c)3.

 No pets are allowed at the Bristol Renaissance Faire.
-Service animals are permitted.
-All service animals must meet the Federal ADA guidelines.
-According to the ADA, only dogs can be designated as service animals.
-Emotional support animals Do Not enjoy the same rights.
-They are not allowed into the faire.
-All other animals and pets are prohibited.
-Service animals MUST remain on a leash or harness and under the control of the owner at all times.
+Service animals that meet federal ADA guidelines are permitted.
+Emotional support animals do not enjoy the same rights.
 The ADA does not require that all animals be accommodated at all times.
-The ADA guidelines stipulate that the dog must be leashed or under strict verbal command at all times.
+The ADA guidelines stipulate that the dog must be leashed or under strict verbal command, and under the owner’s control at all times.
+We ask that you do not leave animals on the park perimeter or inside your vehicle.
+In such cases, the appropriate authorities will be notified.
 Even if the dog is a service animal, we are not obliged to accommodate the animal if these guidelines are not met.

 Please do not request to bring your service dog who is currently “in training”.
 With the best of intentions, a service dog in training is just that, in training.
 You risk harmful advancement and potential anxiety development having a dog in a very dusty and busy environment competing with thousands of feet moving right next to them.
 Please wait until they are fully vetted to provide the service which will help you.